DataDog/documentation/content/en/infrastructure/livecontainers/configuration.md

   text: "Understand what is going on at any level of your system"
 ---

-## Configuration

 ### Kubernetes resources

-The Datadog Agent and Cluster Agent can be configured to retrieve Kubernetes resources for [Live Containers][5].
+The Datadog Agent and Cluster Agent can be configured to retrieve Kubernetes resources for [Live Containers][1].
 This feature allows you to monitor the state of pods, deployments, and other Kubernetes concepts in a specific namespace or availability zone, view resource specifications for failed pods within a deployment, correlate node activity with related logs, and more.

-Kubernetes resources for Live Containers requires [Agent version >= 7.27.0][6] and [Cluster Agent version >= 1.11.0][7] prior to the configurations below.
+Kubernetes resources for Live Containers requires [Agent version >= 7.27.0][2] and [Cluster Agent version >= 1.11.0][3] prior to the configurations below.

 {{< tabs >}}
 {{% tab "Helm" %}}